pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

 - Story 4: Write the script to deploy the Flask app

 **_Epic 3: Descriptive analyses_**
-- Story 1: Global geospatial map to show current state of COVID-19
+- Story 1: Global geospatial map to show time lapse and current state of COVID-19 cases
-- Story 2: Racing bar chart or alternative viz to show the spread of the virus
+- Story 2: Racing bar chart (as alt viz) to show the spread of the virus
+- Story 3: Top trending news headlines

 **_Epic 4: Product tests and refinement_**
 - Story 1: Create tests to confirm model functionality